MartinLahoumh/SeniorDesign/README.md

 * It may contain misspellings, cut off words, etc. which may prove to be a problem for our model’s accuracy
 * It is also hard to detect such entries automatically

-# Model

-Previously, we were considering using a TensorFlow model with CTC (Connectionist Temporal Classification).
-We decided to abandon this idea for a few reasons:
-* The model took far too long to feasibly train (~3 hours for 500 images)
-* The model is difficult to use, and get metrics for training and validation
-* Our datasets are not suited for training, and thus produce an inaccurate model

-We have instead decided to use a pretrained model, which solves these issues.
-Our choice was **EasyOCR**, because:
-* It is a pretrained model, which solves our problems with model training
-* As the name suggests, it is easy to use.
-Getting bounding boxes and image text only takes a few lines
-* EasyOCR supports 80 input languages.
-This allows us to use different input languages in our translation application without needing several datasets for those languages in training

 # Model metrics